 CenterPoint Energy History

-In March, 1910 the battle between coal gas and natural gas ended when when the Dayton Gas & Fuel Company consolidated with the Dayton Gas Light and Coke Company to form the Dayton Gas Company.
-The new company took over the monopoly to supply the city with both artificial and nature gas without competition.
+In March, 1910 the battle between coal gas and natural gas ended when Dayton Gas & Fuel Company mergered with the Dayton Gas Light and Coke Company to form the Dayton Gas Company.
+The new company then set about supplying the city with both artificial and nature gas without competition.
 Ultimately, however, the rival electric utility, Dayton Power and Light (DP&L), bought the Dayton Gas Company in 1925.

 In 2000, deregulation woes forced DP&L to sell its natural gas business to Vectren Energy of Indiana for $425 million.
 In 2018, Vectren announced it was merging with CenterPoint Energy, Inc. of Houston, TX.
 This merger was completed in 2019 and May of 2021, CenterPoint Energy announced it had retired the Vectren Energy name.
 CenterPoint Energy now uses its name and logo throughout its Ohio service territory.

 The new CenterPoint Energy Company now serves 4.5 million homes and businesses in eight states.
 About 1.4 million of its natural gas customers live in southwestern Ohio and the greater Dayton area.

 Of course, energy is not the only way to serve Ohio energy customers.
 CenterPoint Energy continues its community involvement in Ohio by aiding nonprofit organizations and helps to expand opportunities to encourage education, sustainability, and economic growth in the communities it serves with sponsorships, grants, and other corporate contributions.

 CenterPoint Service Territory

 CenterPoint services 1.4 million customers in some or all of these southwestern Ohio counties.

 CenterPoint serves these cities:

 Shop for CenterPoint Natural Gas Suppliers In Your Area.